php-fig/fig-standards/proposed/http-message.md

     public function getHeader($header);

     /**
-     * Retrieve a header by the given case-insensitive name as an array of
+     * Retrieves a header by the given case-insensitive name as an array of strings.
-     * strings.
      *
      * @param string $header Case-insensitive header name.
      *